linux-system-roles/logging/README.md

 Available options:

 * `input_log_path`: File name to be read by the imfile plugin.
 The value should be full path.
 Wildcard '\*' is allowed in the path.
-Default to `/var/log/containers/*.log`.
+No default - this parameter is mandatory.
-`facility`: Facility to filter the inputs from the files.
+* `facility`: Facility to filter the inputs from the files.
-`severity`: Severity to filter the inputs from the files.
+* `severity`: Severity to filter the inputs from the files.
-`startmsg_regex`: The regular expression that matches the start part of a message.
+* `startmsg_regex`: The regular expression that matches the start part of a message.
-`endmsg_regex`: The regular expression that matches the last part of a message.
+* `endmsg_regex`: The regular expression that matches the last part of a message.
+* `reopen_on_truncate`: Tells rsyslog to reopen input file when it was truncated (inode unchanged but file size on disk is less than current offset in memory).
+  Default is `false`

 #### logging_inputs ovirt type